In October 2012 the BBC broadcast a 2-part series by Evan Davis entitled ‘Built in Britain’ http://www.bbc.co.uk/programmes/b01nd290.

 This is music to the ears.
 For many years I have worked with projects, engineering, construction and business change projects.
 In my experience the most successful projects emerge when project teams really do work together and engage their stakeholders effectively.

 The Project Director inherited a global business change project that had experienced two previous false starts.
-The Director instigated monthly, off-site, facilitated workshops.
+The Director instigated monthly, off-site, facilitated workshops which meant from the beginning of the project all the stakeholders in the project got together to set expectations, reviewed progress and sorted out challenges that were being faced.
+By doing this they really pulled together.

 New IT Systems

-In the other two examples, business change projects incorporating new IT, the solutions needed to be rolled out across numerous business units in the country.
-A short sequence of facilitated project launch workshops were instigated.
+Many business change projects incorporating new IT and the solutions need to be rolled out across numerous business units in the country.
+For one organisation they made a significant step towards collaboration by arranging a short sequence of facilitated project launch workshops .

-During these different workshops the facilitators focussed on providing processes that enabled participants to absolutely engage in the highly uncertain situations.
+During these different workshops the facilitators focused on providing processes that enabled participants to absolutely engage in the highly uncertain situations.

 These workshops went much further than the traditional project kick-off meetings where PowerPoint slides are shown and contact details are exchanged.
 In these facilitated workshops differing viewpoints and perspectives at the start of the project were seen as enriching the process.
 Through a series of professionally facilitated steps, all participants were able to share, explore and ultimately shape their projects.
 This led to true collaboration.